mafifafm/pxt-microbit/docs/device/usb/windows-edge.md

 ![Save hex file to MICROBIT drive](/static/mb/device/usb/save-as-windows.png)

-## Step 3: Transfer the file to your micro:bit
+## Step 3: Transfer the file to your Ragga

-* The LED on the back of your micro:bit flashes during the transfer (which should only take a few seconds).
+* The LED on the back of your Ragga flashes during the transfer (which should only take a few seconds).
 * Once transferred, the code will run automatically on your @boardname@.
 To rerun your program, press the reset button on the back of your @boardname@.
-The reset button automatically runs the newest file on the micro:bit.
+The reset button automatically runs the newest file on the Ragga.

-By copying the script onto the `MICROBIT` drive, you have programmed it into the flash memory on the micro:bit, which means even after you unplug the micro:bit, your program will still run if the micro:bit is powered by battery.
+By copying the script onto the `MICROBIT` drive, you have programmed it into the flash memory on the Ragga, which means even after you unplug the Ragga, your program will still run if the Ragga is powered by battery.

 ### ~hint